Gilbert Islands: Colonial rule

-In 1886, an Anglo-German agreement partitioned the “unclaimed” central Pacific, leaving Nauru in the German sphere of influence, while Ocean Island and the future GEIC wound up in the British sphere of influence.
-A British protectorate was first proclaimed over the Gilberts by Captain Edward H.M.
-Davis of HMS Royalist on 27 May 1892.
+In 1886, an Anglo-German agreement partitioned the "unclaimed" central Pacific, leaving Nauru in the German sphere of influence, while Banaba (Ocean Island) and the future GEIC wound up in the British sphere of influence.
+A British protectorate was first proclaimed over the Gilberts by Captain Edward Davis of HMS Royalist on 27 May 1892.
 British official Arthur Mahaffy visited the Islands in 1909.
 He noted that the "villages are kept in admirable order and the roads are scrupulously clean."
 A hospital was on each island, as well.
 The conduct of William Telfer Campbell, the second resident commissioner of the Gilberts, was criticised as to his legislative, judicial and administrative management (including allegations of forced labour exacted from islanders) and became the subject of the 1909 report by Arthur Mahaffy.
-In 1913 an anonymous correspondent to The New Age journal described the mis-administration of W. Telfer Campbell and questioned the partiality of Arthur Mahaffy as he was a former colonial official in the Gilberts.
+In 1913 an anonymous correspondent to The New Age journal described the mis-administration of Telfer Campbell and challenged the impartiality of Arthur Mahaffy as he was a former colonial official in the Gilberts.

 In 1915, starting from 1916, the Gilbert and Ellice Islands were proclaimed a colony of the British Empire.

 Population

 The natives of the Gilbert Islands are Austronesian peoples, similar in many respects to the natives of the Marshalls or the Carolines.

 In Mahaffy's 1909 report to the British Government he described the missionaries or Protectorate staff then resident in the Gilbert Islands.

 At the outbreak of World War II, about 78% of the native population were said to be Christians.
 This group was divided mainly into two denominations: Congregationalists (43%) and Roman Catholics (35%), Catholics becoming quickly the majority at the end of the Colony.
 The rest of the population were then largely semi-pagan agnostics; they did not adhere to the Christian faith, nor did they retain much of their beliefs in their own ancient gods.

 Native diet during this time consisted mainly of fish, coconuts, pandanus fruit, babai (swamp taro), chicken, and some pork.
 Housing for Europeans employed in the island was simple: constructed of European and native materials and generally of the bungalow type.
-Mahaffy described the native clothing as being of "shocking shape" and "atrocious color," and that the style was changing into "kilt(s) of leaves or fine woven mats."
+Mahaffy described the native clothing as being of "shocking shape" and "atrocious color", and that the style was changing into "kilt(s) of leaves or fine woven mats".

 Economy

 In the early to mid 20th century the principal source of income for Gilbert islanders was from working on the production of phosphate from the deposits on Banaba (Ocean Island), an island to the west of the Gilbert Islands.
 In addition, coconut palms were cultivated on some of the islands.
 All labor was supervised by the British and every effort was made to see that the wages and living conditions were fair and adequate.
+(Source?)
 Sanitary inspections by the British did much to improve the general living conditions on most of the islands.